PeterCamilleri/CX16/docs/vm1_am.md

 1. Change the display mode to a text based mode if it is not already in one.
 2. Clear the display and home the cursor.
-3. Display an error message.
+3. Display an error message with "Undefined Op Code", the offending op code value and its address.
 4. Exit by invoking the system monitor.

 [Back to the Top](#virtual-machine-architecture-mark-1)